Participant Profiles (PP)

-In this document, Participants identify which Episode Initiators and Clinical Episodes they want to have in “Active” status.
-Selections made in the Participant Profile (PP) are binding to the Participant, per the terms of the Participation Agreement, until the start of the next Model Year.
+In this document, Participants identify which Episode Initiators and Clinical Episodes they will be held accountable for.
+Selections made in the Participant Profile (PP) are binding to the Participant, per the terms of the Participation Agreement, until the start of the next Model Year or as specified by CMS.

 In this document, the Participant identifies the basic organizational infrastructure and processes needed to operationalize BPCI Advanced.
 Care Redesign Interventions refer to the planned interventions and changes to the Participant’s current healthcare delivery system.